d33tah/macd/README.md

 macd
 ====

-An application I wrote for Fab Lab Łódź to keep track of who's in the building.
+An application I wrote for Fab Lab Łódź hackerspace to keep track of who's in the building.
 It periodically ARP-pings the network and creates a document which lists names all the machines that responded.

 Usage
 =====